Robert Williams III NBA Playoffs Player Props: Celtics vs. Heat

 - This season, he's put up 2.3% of the Celtics' attempted field goals, as he's averaging 4.9 per contest.

-- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per contest.

-- In terms of assists, the Heat have given up 25.6 per game, 14th in the league.
+- In terms of assists, the Heat have allowed 25.6 per contest, 14th in the NBA.

 Robert Williams III vs. the Heat